TobiasBak/mdsd/Plan.md

 # Scoping tasks:
 **Rasmus:** Make it possible to write: "<entity> requires <attribute> <boolean_operator> equation

-**Thor:** Make it impossible to define attributes on entities, which are already defined by its parent (using scoping)
+**Thor:**
+- Ensure no circular inheritance using scoping.
+- Ensure no duplicate attributes defined in children.

 **KEVIN:** Make it possible to overwrite attribute types for inherited attributes using: "<entity> overwrite type <attribute> <type>